 You'll know quickly if your cat has stopped using the litter box.
-If you smell or see kitty urine or feces around your home, then it's time to stop and pay attention: Your cat may be trying to tell you something.
+If you smell or see kitty urine or feces around your home, you are probably asking yourself, "Why won't my cat use her litter box?"
+It's time to stop and pay attention because your cat is probably trying to tell you something.

 With new kittens, it's important to get them acclimated to their litter box through training until they get the hang of it on their own.
 If an older cat that's already trained suddenly stops using the litter box, there are a few possible explanations from the cleanliness of the box to larger health issues.